ChaoLiRV/modelpipeline_spark/README.md

 ```

 ## Conclusion
-This post elaborates on the process of building a machine learning model pipeline in Spark, with the code snippets providing all the details for the implementation from data import, preprocessing, feature engineering, model tuning and training, to its deployment.
+This post elaborates on the process of building a machine learning model pipeline in Spark, with the code snippets providing all the details for the implementation from data import, preprocessing, feature engineering, model tuning and training to its deployment.
 This protocol enables me to build a predictive model in production and serve our business.
-Hopefully this can be also helpful as a tutorial for people who are new to the Spark machine learning process.
+Hopefully this can also be a helpful tutorial for people who are new to the Spark machine learning process.

+_Interested in solving complex problems and building products that drive value?
+Come check us out at RedVentures.com._